gearglow/ReptiliaWithATwist/The List.md

 Ginny blushed.
 "No!
 You're like my sister.
 Answer the question."

 Hermione thought for a while.
-"Well... perhaps.
+"Well...
+I don't know.
 I've certainly never found any *wizards* all that attractive."

 "Oh really?"
 Ginny said.
-"What about Lockheart?
+"What about Lockhart?
 I recall you being quite starry-eyed at Flourish & Blotts that year."

 "That tosser?"
 Hermione scoffed.
 "He wrote the books.
 I always get a little bit star-struck when I get to meet an author.
 There was certainly no *attraction* there."
 She shuddered.